 The City is located on the western shore of Lake Michigan in southeastern Wisconsin.
 The City is the hub of the metropolitan area and a thriving place to live and work.
 The City is Wisconsin's largest city with a population of approximately 584,000 and is the principal trade, service and financial center of southeastern Wisconsin.
-The surrounding Standard Consolidated Metropolitan Statistical Area ("SCMSA") consisting of Milwaukee, Waukesha, Washington, Ozaukee, and Racine Counties, has a population of nearly 1.6 million.
-This SCMSA is the 24th largest metropolitan area in the United States of America.
+The surrounding Metropolitan Statistical Area ("MSA") includes the principal cities of Milwaukee, Waukesha and West Allis, in the counties of Milwaukee, Ozaukee, Waukesha and Washington, and has a population of nearly 1.5 million.